-There is Nno commercial service classified airports airline service is provided within the GW Region.
-Outside of the GW Region, there are three major commercial airports that provide both air freight and passenger services to the larger area for both domestic and international passengers.
-Two are located in the Washington, D.C. area, including (Washington Reagan National Airport- approximately 64 miles to the northeast, and Washington Dulles International Airport- approximately 80 miles to the northwest), 60 miles to the southeast is the Richmond International Airport. and the other is in Richmond (Richmond International Airport).
+There is no commercial service classified airports within the GW Region.
+Outside of the GW Region, there are major commercial airports that provide both air freight and passenger services to the larger area for both domestic and international passengers.
+Two are located in the Washington, D.C. area, including Washington Reagan National Airport- approximately 64 miles to the northeast, and Washington Dulles International Airport- approximately 80 miles to the northwest.
+60 miles to the southeast is the Richmond International Airport.
 Per VTRANS 2040, the Fredericksburg Region is located within a one-hour drive to three freight airports, Richmond International, Reagan National, and Dulles International.